lazaryo/poetry-manager/README.md

-# poetry-manager
+# Poetry Manager App Version 2
-Manage the poetry prototype app
+Management App for the Poetry App